-What are the nutritional requirements of plants?
+What are the requirements for plant nutrients?

-There are 17 micro-nutrients that play a key role in plant health.
+17 micro-nutrients play a key role in plant health.
 Many of these can be obtained by growing in soil, but sometimes you will notice signs of a micro-nutrient deficiency.
-In this case, you will be best suited with a micro-nutrient supplement.
+In this case, it would be a good idea to grow with a micro-nutrient supplement.

-Nutrients for specific stages of plant life
+Plant Nutrients for specific stages of plant life

 Vegetative Growth Supplements